summerstay/Hello-World-with-GPT-2/README.md

 # Hello-World-with-GPT-2
 This is a very short program to get you started using GPT-2.
 It sometimes says "Hello, World!" but it often says other things instead.
 It uses the HuggingFace Transformers library.
-The first time you run it, it will download the gpt2-xl file.
+The first time you run it, it will download the gpt2-xl neural network.
 This is an 11GB file, so it will take a while, even with broadband.
 After that it will run much faster, though it will still take a few seconds to get everything loaded into meory.

 This is the full program.
 The key line is the prompt: